praveenoruganti/praveenoruganti-reactjs/7_Hooks/6_useMemo_useCallback/ReadMe.md

-# useMemo and useCallback Hooks
+# useMemo and useCallback Hooks | Praveen Oruganti Tech

 Lets see useMemo hook and the useCallback hook since they are both crucial for creating performant React applications through the use of memoization.